Parasocial interaction: Causes and impact

-Parasocial breakup
+Parasocial breakups

 Experiencing negative emotional responses as a result of an ending parasocial relationship, i.e. death of a television persona in a series, is known as a parasocial breakup.
-More intense levels of parasocial breakup could be predicted by loneliness and observing media for companionship.
+Eyal and Cohen, who examined responses to the end of the television series Friends, define a parasocial breakup as "a situation where a character with whom a viewer has developed a PSR goes off the air".